qua-platform/qua-libs/examples/multi-qubit/VQA/QAOA/readme.md

 on a graph containing 4 nodes.

 # Introduction
-Quantum computers bear promises of solving computational problems that are today known as intractable when trying to address them using classical computation.
+Quantum computers carry promises of solving computational problems that are today known as intractable when trying to address them using classical computation.
 However, the development of such devices implies multiple technical challenges that currently limit the potentiality of what one can actually hope to solve with those machines.

 Today, we are at a stage that is commonly named the Noisy Intermediate Scale Quantum (or NISQ) era, which is characterized by the fact that we have between 5 and 100 qubits to play with, and which are subject to noise sources leading to decoherence effects.
 A significant field of research associated to this stage is the investigation of potential uses that it may already offer in terms of use for solving computationally costly problems.
 One of the most promising algorithm that has been elaborated in this framework is the Quantum Approximate Optimization Algorithm (QAOA).
 This algorithm's purpose is to provide an approximation of the solution of a combinatorial optimization problem, which usually corresponds to a NP-hard problem.

-We will investigate the key components of QAOA by translating it into a QUA framework, using the features of real-time feedback of the OPX.
+We will investigate the key components of QAOA by translating it into a QUA framework, using real-time capabilities of the OPX.

 # 1. Theoretical reminders